robusta-dev/krr/README.md

 -   For memory, we take the maximum value over the past week and add a 5% buffer.

-#### Creating a Custom Strategy

-Look into the `examples` directory for examples on how to create a custom strategy/formatter.

 ### Difference with Kubernetes VPA

 | Feature 🛠️                  | Robusta KRR 🚀                                                                                             | Kubernetes VPA 🌐                                           |